devdeliw/web/content/math121a/calculus_of_variations_problems.md

 date = 2023-12-04T14:07:38-08:00
 +++

-Problems with [Calculus of Variations](https://dev-undergrad.dev/math121a/calculus_of_variations) / Euler-Lagrange Differential Equations -- §9.
-Boas
+Problems with [Calculus of Variations](https://dev-undergrad.dev/math121a/calculus_of_variations) / Euler-Lagrange Differential Equations
 <!--more-->

 Make the following integrals ***stationary:***